menu

 Build around it by: playing Grixis colors.
 Fall is good enough to cram into Jund and never cast the Rise part outside of Cascading, but that re-buy on creatures is what makes this split card worthwhile.
 I have had success with it in Gifts piles with Snapcaster and by pulling back value guys like Gatekeeper of Malakir.

 Let's put aside the bad combo of Gifts for Rites and Iona and look at what else this spell will do.
 Five mana is eminently reachable in Modern, especially if you run a little bit of ramp.
 When you get there, you get to put whatever monster you threw away back into play.
 That means your evoked Shriekmaw comes back for another taste.
-When you flash back the Rites, your Form of the Mulldrifter jumps back in.
+When you flash back the Rites, your Mulldrifter jumps back in.
 That one Rites can turn into a five-for-one with a deck built to attrition down an opponent.
 A lot of Modern decks have an issue with running out of steam and Unburial Rites solves that problem -TWICE!

 Build around it by: playing it with lots of value creatures.
 I have faith that a B/W board control deck could be pretty decent in Modern.
 You control with Fiend Hunters and Shriekmaws, you draw cards with Phyrexian Arena and you buy back monsters like Wurmcoil Engine.
 Anything with an enters-the-battlefield effect is worth looking at with this.
 Avoid trying to game things by reanimating fatties and focus on getting three or four extra cards from your one Unburial Rites.